-M4 World Championship: Teams, Schedule, Results, and More Details
+M4 World Championship Group Stage: Schedule, Results, and Other Details

 The M4 World Championship is scheduled to kick off on 1st January 2023.
 This marks the first major Mobile Legends: Bang Bang (MLBB) tournament to be held next year.
 The event will feature 16 top-tier teams from 12 different regions competing for the glory of being the next world champion.
 The M4 World Championship will be held in Jakarta, Indonesia.
 Moonton is yet to announce if the event will allow a live audience at the venue or will the event remain an online event with live broadcasts.
 For now, only the tournament date has been confirmed, and which regions are included in the event.